aav7fl/website/_posts/2019-12-01-achieving-remote-starter-serenity.md

 Lacking affordable options, I did just that.
 I dragged my wife along with me to the special auto shop about 30 minutes before they opened.
 I found myself fourth in line.
 Not terrible; not great.

 Once they opened, we all shuffled out of the cold weather into the small shop.
-When it was my turn at the counter, I showed them which remote starter system is looking to buy.
+When it was my turn at the counter, I showed them which remote starter system I was looking to buy.
 They showed me which bypass system I would need in order to make the remote starter work with my vehicle.
 I reluctantly agreed to the purchase and they queued me up for the install.

 After six hours of waiting and walking around the neighborhood, they wrapped up the installation.
 The tech came out to the waiting room and turned over my keys.
 In a hurry, they showed me what button would lock and unlock my car, and then which button I need to press for the remote starter.